 Offers private vocal instruction for BA Theatre Arts majors to develop skills and techniques for performance in musical theatre.
-Requires substantial individual practice each week and bi-monthly master class participation.
+Requires substantial individual weekly practice.
 May be repeated for a maximum of 3 credits toward graduation.
-Course lab fee of $331 applies.
+Course lab fee of $390 applies.

 Designed to build upon the techniques learned in THEA 1033.
 Emphasizes character development and application in creating a role through intense scene study of scripts in both stage and screen.

 Introduces concepts and techniques to teach theatre to children in the community, schools or home consistent with state and national standards.
 Identifies methods to use drama to teach other subjects.
 Introduces concepts, theories and techniques in creative drama.
 Assists students to become independent, creative, and productive learners as they acquire the knowledge, skills, and experience to teach drama and theatre to children ages 5-12.